How I came to embrace play as a teaching tool in the dance studio

 When using play in the dance studio, it is also important to remember what NOT to do:

-- Get stuck in a rut when it comes to play in the dance studio: Check out The Dance Games Bundle, with 75 educational and fun dance games for ages 7 and up.
+- Do not get stuck in a rut when it comes to play in the dance studio: Check out The Dance Games Bundle, with 75 educational and fun dance games for ages 7 and up.
 With games for team-building, back to school, fall, winter, spring, and summer, this collection will help you incorporate play in the dance studio all year long – without getting bored!

-- Forget your students’ input when play in the dance studio: Let your students take the lead from time to time!
+- Do not forget your students’ input when play in the dance studio: Let your students take the lead from time to time!
 Ask them to come up with their own dance games, or allow them to put a competitive and fun twist on their routine class activities.

 Incorporating play into the dance studio can have many benefits for your students.
 Play keeps dance students engaged in their learning, helps them to grow in dance technique, artistry, and social-emotional skills, creates a strong and supportive dance community in your classes, and fosters a lifelong love of dance for students.
 There are many unique ways to incorporate play into the dance studio, from informal challenges to formal dance games.